-The biggest health change was to accept an autoimmune condition as a teenager, and later on, adapt my lifestyle to it.
-This required a process of food elimination, finding the triggers of flare-ups, understanding the body, and finding alternatives for balanced and sustainable diet & lifestyle.
+The biggest health change was to accept an autoimmune condition as a teenager and adapt my lifestyle to it.
+This required a process of food elimination, finding triggers of flare-ups, understanding the body, and finding alternatives for balanced and sustainable diet & lifestyle.
 Learning from this challenge, I discovered how amazing the body and the mind are, and I have been dedicated to health ever since.
-Having grown up in Europe but lived abroad, mainly in the East, during all my adulthood life, i try to combine lessons and wisdom from all the different parts of the world to put more balance both in my life and in my working practice
+Having grown up in Europe but lived abroad, mainly in the East, i try to combine lessons and wisdom from all the different parts of the world to put more balance both in my life and in my working practice.

 What do you think most people should do differently to be more healthy?

 More mindfulness and self-awareness.
 Simplify your life.
 Include more real & unprocessed foods.
-Go for food variety, more veggies, enough water, and focus on quality.
+Go for food variety, more veggies and colours, enough water, and focus on quality.
 Prioritise sleep and move everyday.
 Take challenges in life as opportunities to learn.
-Question beliefs, ideas, expectations and assumptions that limit you more than make you grow.
-And, open yourself to try some some art!
+Question beliefs, ideas, expectations and assumptions that limit you more than help you to grow.
+And, open yourself to try some art, traveling, or just something new!

 What are some books you recommend?